jhnbyrn/951-KLR-PAGES/ignition_timing.md

 * 30h - the duration of the ignition event
 * 33h - tooth count to the next TDC

-We start with the "short circuit" path, where the the ignition counter hasn't reached zero:
+We start with the "short circuit" path, where the the ignition counter hasn't reached zero yet:

 ```
 2B--